JoeLollo21/SPL-Data-Analysis/final-deliverables/README.md

 - Blog Post: attached as a PDF.
 - Cleaned Dataset
 - R Script
-- SPL Data Dictionary: attached as a CSV.
+- SPL Data Dictionary: attached as a CSV, intended for future researchers.

 ## BibTeX Bibliographies:
 For future researchers to import into the citation management system of their choice.